Alec-Bailey/IncidentIQ-Data-Sync/README.md

 ## Configuration
 ---
 ### Supported Databases
-Currently, we support:
+Currently, support has been tested for:
  * [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server)
  * [Postgres](https://www.postgresql.org/)
  * [MySql](https://www.mysql.com/)
  * [Oracle](https://www.oracle.com/database/technologies/)
  * [MariaDB](https://mariadb.org/)

-Support *may* be possible for other databases [supported by SqlAlchemy](https://docs.sqlalchemy.org/en/14/dialects/).
+Support *may* be possible for other database dialects [supported by SqlAlchemy](https://docs.sqlalchemy.org/en/14/dialects/).
 If you need support for an unsupported database create an issue, or see [Contributing](#contributing) and try it yourself!

 ### Configuring your database connection string
 To figure out how to write a connection string for your database see the [offical SqlAlchemy guide]( https://docs.sqlalchemy.org/en/14/core/engines.html).